Treatment of ADHD without Meds

 “Benjamin Franklin Elementary Mathematics and Science School and Mary McLeod Bethune Elementary School of Literature and Technology.”

 These school’s both received the F letter grade which is hard evidence that keeping kids in school longer and doing pure academics is not effective.
-In Russia, children go to school for a shorter period of time and yet have much higher test scores in math, science and literacy than American Children.
+In Russia, children go to school for a shorter period of time and yet have much higher test scores in math, science, and literacy than American Children.

 When I was teaching at the Saudi Arabian International Schools in Jeddah, our test scores were off the charts, being in the 99th percentile for on the Standard Achievement Tests.
 Our K-9 students were admitted to Andover Academy and Choate on their way to the Ivy League Schools.
 Yet we always had recess and physical education every day.
 Our school year was 175 days and school got out around 2:00 PM.
 When I was in China, physical education was an integral part of the school program along with rest periods.

-In college, as a biology major before studying psychology I had learned that brain cells do not regenerate.
+In college, as a biology major before studying psychology, I had learned that brain cells do not regenerate.
 It took a very long time to persuade psychologists and psychiatrists to give up their long-held belief that new neurons could not be formed in the brains of adults, but there is no longer any doubt about it.
 It is now well-established that strenuous physical exercise stimulates the birth of new neurons in part of the brain that is critical for memory, the hippocampus.

 It is now known that the molecular and cellular details explaining how exercise stimulates the birth of new brain cells have been worked out now in great detail.
 Immature non-neuronal cells in both the child and adult brain (glia) respond to protein growth factors that are generated in the body during robust physical activity.
 These growth factors stimulate the mother cells to spawn new neurons in the hippocampus.
 Amazingly, these nubile neurons then migrate through brain tissue to find their proper place in the neural circuitry.
 Even more remarkable, new research proves that the new neurons are then able to wire themselves into the existing network of connections to boost performance in memory, just like adding RAM chips does for a laptop.

-It is now known that animals forced to exercise also have much slower cognitive decline in aging compared to sedentary cage-mates.
+It is now known that animals forced to exercise also have a much slower cognitive decline in aging compared to sedentary cage-mates.

 Neuroplasticity-based treatments have been proven to help adult stroke victims and people with schizophrenia,” according to Dr. Wexler “Since the plasticity of a child’s brain is much greater than an adult’s, the potential for cognitive improvement is therefore also much greater.”

-Dr. Wexler worked in collaboration with Professor Jinxia Dong, a former Chinese national gymnast and director of the Research Center for Sports Studies and Society at Peking University in China, to develop the physical exercise component.
-This has led to the first cognitive development program with integration of physical and computer exercises to improve a child’s ability to think, focus, learn, and socially interact.
+Dr. Wexler worked in collaboration with Professor Jinxia Dong, a former Chinese national gymnast, and director of the Research Center for Sports Studies and Society at Peking University in China, to develop the physical exercise component.
+This has led to the first cognitive development program with the integration of physical and computer exercises to improve a child’s ability to think, focus, learn, and socially interact.

 The program developed by Dr. Wexler is for children ages 5-9.
 “A prototype evaluated in Beijing during the summer of 2010 produced cognitive gains similar in magnitude to a 10-point increase in cognition.
 An improved version of the program showed similarly promising results this past summer with children from New Haven Reads.” https://www.c8sciences.com/c8-sciences-founder-bruce-wexler-awarded-4-million-nih-grant-for-adhd-research

 As a parent and as a school psychologist I testified before the FDA in March 2006.
-One of my sons had become victim of being forcibly medicated with Adderall.
+One of my sons had become a victim of being forcibly medicated with Adderall.
 His cousin, who had been placed on the same stimulant medication, had to undergo open heart surgery as a direct result of taking the medication Adderall XR.

 Now in the year 2018, the Centers for Disease Control and Prevention (CDC) are urging medical providers to refer parents of preschoolers who exhibit symptoms of ADHD to therapy sessions, rather than turning first to medication.
 If we take a closer look at the CDC’s viewpoint like Dr. Wexler did, and discuss the benefits of a full cognitive and exercise program, this will help shed light on why decisions regarding treatment are not easy ones for parents to make.

-According to Dr. Schuchat of the CDC, “Behavior Therapy has been shown to be as effective as medication, but leaves out the risks of side effects.
+According to Dr. Schuchat of the CDC, “Behavior Therapy has been shown to be as effective as medication but leaves out the risks of side effects.

 Exercise as ADHD Treatment?